Sicyos angulatus: Description

 The vine produces long branching annual stems that climb over shrubs and fences or trail across the ground.
 The stems are hairy, pale green and furrowed.
 The alternate leaves have three to five palmate lobes and can be 8 in across.
 The margin is slightly toothed, the upper surface of the blade is usually hairless and the under side has fine hairs, especially on the veins.
 The petiole is thick and hairy, and about 5 in long.
 The leaf is deeply indented where it is attached to the petiole.
 Opposite some of the junctions formed by the petiole and stem, grow branched tendrils, and at others there are flower shoots.
 The plant is monoecious, with separate male and female blooms.
 The male flowers are in long-stemmed racemes.
 Each flower is about 0.3 in wide, with a calyx with five pointed teeth, a whitish, green-veined corolla with five lobes, and a central boss of stamens.
 The small female flowers are bunched together on a short stalk, each having its ovary enclosed in a spiny, hairy fruit; one seed is produced by each flower.
-The fruit is about 0.5 in long, green at first but becomes brown with age; it is dispersed by animals which come into contact with its bristly surface.
+The fruit, seen in small clusters, is about 0.5 in long, green at first but becomes brown with age; it is dispersed by animals which come into contact with its bristly surface.